Alipsa/ride/README.md

 R scripts before creating an embedded R application in java code, or to just use it as a data analysis tool much like you would use R Studio.

+It was created to have a familiar (similar to RStudio) interface to develop R scripts that will later run in embedded mode on application servers such as Wildfly or Play Framework.

-It is functional i.e. it is possible to create, open, save and execute R scripts but it is far from all the rich functionality of RStudio at this point.
+It is functional i.e. it is possible to create, open, save and execute R scripts, run selected text, ctrl + enter execution of current line or selected text, view packages loaded, see variables created etc. but it has some way to go compared to all the rich functionality of RStudio at this point.

 ![alt text](https://raw.githubusercontent.com/perNyfelt/ride/master/docs/Screenshot.png "Screenshot")

-As Renjin does not yet fully support graphics such as plotting the only support for displaying graphics in Ride is to use the inout component that has been injected into the session to display files e.g.
+As Renjins support for graphics such as plotting is still somewhat limited (It just pops up an AWT window with the plot).
+An alternative way is to use the inout component that has been injected into the session to display files e.g.

 ````
+library(grDevices)
+library(graphics)

+# plot a svg image to a file
+fileName <- "/tmp/svgplot.svg"
+svg(fileName)
+plot(sin, -pi, 2*pi)

+dev.off()

 # rideutils provides ways to bridge over from R to Java to be able to interact with the IDE
 library("se.alipsa:rideutils")

-# read the file and return it as a javafx Image
+# convert the image to a a javafx Image and display it in ride
-img <- readImage("image/logo.png")
-# display it in my javafx application
-inout$display(img, "logo")
+inout$display(readImage(fileName), "svgplot")
 ````

 The AetherPackageLoader is used per default so libraries will be fetched automatically from bedatadriven or maven central repos.
+This can be modified in the Global Options menu.

 To create a runnable jar and run it do
 ```
 ./devrun.sh
 ```
+or the equivalent devrun.cmd for windows.

 For released versions there is another shell script (ride.sh or ride.cmd) that should be used to start Ride.